waffle-iron/VBA-IDE-Code-Export/README.md

 ### The configuration file

 A file named `CodeExportFileList.conf` in the same directory as an Excel file declares what gets imported into that Excel file.
 The `Make File List` button in the `Export For VCS` menu will generate a new configuration file for the current active project based upon the contents of that project.
 Be careful; this command will overwrite any existing configuration file.

-Standard JSON is used as the file format for the configuration file.
+The JSON file format is used as the file format for the configuration file.

 The "Module Paths" property specifies a mapping of VBA modules to their location in the file system.
 File paths may be either relative or absolute.
 Relatives paths are relative to the directory of the configuration file and the Excel file.

-There are no other configuration properties *yet*.
+The "References" property declares the references to libraries that your VBA modules require.
+These will be imported when the import action is used and will be removed when the export action is used.

 ### Importing